 Every man needs four plain shirts in his wardrobe: classic white, sky blue, pink, and raw denim (or chambray at a push).
 Your tie should always be a darker shade than your shirt.

-For a sky blue shirt – Pair with similar colors of a darker shade like navy or dark green, or a complementary burnt orange, mustard, or shades of red.
+For a sky blue shirt – Pair with similar colors of a darker shade like navy or dark green, or a complementary burnt orange, mustard, shades of red or black tie.

 For a pink shirt – Pair with a similar color like a dark purple or complementary navy tie.
 A contrasting green can make a statement if you’ve got the confidence to pull it off.
 Try a dark khaki, perhaps.